In the Cut

 ⏱️ Runtime & Duration

-The total runtime of In the Cut is 119 minutes (1h 59m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of In the Cut (2003) is 119 minutes (1h 59m).
+Directed by Jane Campion, the film runs for 119 minutes in its complete theatrical version.

 Verdict Summary